-The first Greek large-scale water management projects occurred in the 7th century BC and were usually to supply communal drinking fountains.
-Both Samos and Athens were supplied by long-distance aqueducts from the 6th century BCE; the former was 2.5km long and included the famous 1km tunnel designed by Eupalinus of Megara.
-Pisistratus constructed an aqueduct of 15 to 25cm wide ceramic pipes in the Ilissus valley, 8km long.
+The first Greek large-scale water management projects occurred in the 7th century BCE and were usually to supply communal drinking fountains.
+Both Samos and Athens were supplied by long-distance aqueducts from the 6th century BCE; the former was 2.5 km long and included the famous 1 km tunnel designed by Eupalinus of Megara.
+Pisistratus constructed an aqueduct of 15 to 25 cm wide ceramic pipes in the Ilissus valley, 8 km long.

-In the 4th century BCE Priene in Asia Minor had a similar pipeline which followed an artificial ditch covered in stone slabs.
-Third century BCE Syracuse benefitted from no fewer than three aqueducts and Hellenistic Pergamon, ca 200 BCE, had some of the most sophisticated water management structures known at that time.
+In the 4th century BCE, Priene in Asia Minor had a similar pipeline which followed an artificial ditch covered in stone slabs.
+3rd-century BCE Syracuse benefitted from no fewer than three aqueducts and Hellenistic Pergamon, c.
+200 BCE, had some of the most sophisticated water management structures known at that time.

 It is, however, the Romans who have rightly gained celebrity as the aqueduct builders par excellence.
-Hugely ambitious engineering projects successfully mastered all kinds of difficult and dangerous terrain and made their magnificent arched aqueducts a common sight throughout their empire, supplying towns with water to meet not only basic needs but also those of large public baths, decorative fountains (nymphaea) and private villas.
-Whilst most aqueducts continued to run along the surface and follow land contours wherever possible, the invention of the arch allowed for the construction of large-span structures employing new materials such as concrete and water-proof cement which could ignore unfavourable land features and draw the water along the straightest possible route along a regular gradient.
+Hugely ambitious Roman engineering projects successfully mastered all kinds of difficult and dangerous terrain and made their magnificent arched aqueducts a common sight throughout the Roman Empire, supplying towns with water to meet not only basic needs but also those of large public Roman baths, decorative fountains (nymphaea) and private villas.
+Whilst most aqueducts continued to run along the surface and follow land contours wherever possible, the invention of the arch allowed for the construction of large-span structures, employing new materials such as concrete and waterproof cement, which could ignore unfavourable land features and draw the water along the straightest possible route along a regular gradient.
 Similarly, an increase in engineering expertise allowed for large-scale and deep tunnelling projects.

 Another innovation which allowed for aqueducts to cross valleys was the large-scale inverted siphon.
 These were made of clay or multiple lead pipes reinforced with stone blocks and with the force of gravity and pressure as the water ran down the valley the momentum gained could drive the water up the opposite side.
 Arched bridges running across the valley floor could lessen the height the water had to fall and more importantly, go up on its ascent.
 Stopcocks to manage pressure and regulate the water flow, storage reservoirs, settling tanks to extract sediment and mesh filters at outlets were other features of Roman aqueducts.
 Sometimes water was also ‘freshened’ by aerating it through a system of small cascades.
 Interestingly, Roman aqueducts were also protected by law and no agricultural activity was allowed near them in case of damage by ploughing and root growth.
 On the other hand, agriculture did benefit from aqueducts, as in many cases, run-off channels were created to provide water for land irrigation.

-The first aqueducts to serve Rome were the 16km long Aqua Appia (312 BCE), the Anio Vetus (272-269 BCE) and the 91km long Aqua Marcia (144-140 BCE).
+The first aqueducts to serve Rome were the 16 km long Aqua Appia (312 BCE), the Anio Vetus (272-269 BCE) and the 91 km long Aqua Marcia (144-140 BCE).
 Steadily, the network increased and even created connections between aqueducts: the Aqua Tepula (126-125 BCE), Julia (33 BCE), Virgo (22-19 BCE), Alsietina (2 BCE), Aqua Claudia and Anio Novus (completed in 52 CE), Aqua Traiana (109 CE) and the Aqua Alexandrina (226 CE).
-Gradually, other aqueducts were built across Italy, for example, in Alatri (130-120 BCE) and Pompeii (ca 80 BCE).
+Gradually, other aqueducts were built across Italy, for example, in Alatri (130-120 BCE) and Pompeii (c.
+80 BCE).
 Julius Caesar built an aqueduct at Antioch, the first outside Italy.
-Augustus oversaw the construction of aqueducts at Carthage, Ephesus, and the 96km aqueduct which served Naples.
-Indeed, the first century CE saw an explosion of aqueduct construction, perhaps connected to the spread of Roman culture and their love of bathing and fountains but also to meet the water needs of ever larger population concentrations.
+Augustus (r.
+27 BCE - 14 CE)oversaw the construction of aqueducts at Carthage, Ephesus, and the 96 km aqueduct which served Naples.
+Indeed, the 1st century CE saw an explosion of aqueduct construction, perhaps connected to the spread of Roman culture and their love of bathing and fountains but also to meet the water needs of ever-larger population concentrations.

-From the first to the second centuries CE, the very limits of architectural feasibility were stretched and some of the largest Roman aqueducts were constructed.
+From the 1st to the 2nd centuries CE, the very limits of architectural feasibility were stretched and some of the largest Roman aqueducts were constructed.
 These had two or three arcades of arches and reached prodigious heights.
-The aqueduct of Segovia was 28m high and the Pont du Gard in southern France was 49m in height, both of which still survive today as spectacular monuments to the skill and audacity of Roman engineers.
+The aqueduct of Segovia was 28 m high and the Pont du Gard in southern France was 49 m in height, both of which still survive today as spectacular monuments to the skill and audacity of Roman engineers.